gatsbyjs/gatsby/docs/docs/sourcing-from-drupal.md

 ## Why use Gatsby and Drupal together?

-[“Decoupled Drupal”](https://www.acquia.com/drupal/decoupled-drupal) has become an increasingly popular approach to building enterprise-grade websites, and has the [full-throated support](https://dri.es/how-to-decouple-drupal-in-2018) of Drupal community leaders.
+["Decoupled Drupal"](https://www.acquia.com/drupal/decoupled-drupal) has become an increasingly popular approach to building enterprise-grade websites, and has the [full-throated support](https://dri.es/how-to-decouple-drupal-in-2018) of Drupal community leaders.
 Using Gatsby in a decoupled Drupal setup allows your team to access the powerful content modeling and access workflow capabilities of Drupal 8, as well as the powerful UI creation & performance toolset of Gatsby.

 ## When is Drupal a great choice?

 Many development teams, content teams, and client decision-makers are familiar with Drupal.
-Here are some scenarios in which Drupal is a great choice (and a few scenarios for which it’s not-so-great):
+Here are some scenarios in which Drupal is a great choice (and a few scenarios for which it's not-so-great):

 ### Drupal is great for: